Effie-Li/FFBP/tutorials/setting_up/installing_software.md

 mv pdpyflow-master pdpyflow
 ```

-You need to add a `$PYTHONPATH` variable to your virtual environment sourse file and set it to be the path to where our software was installed.
+You need to add a `$PYTHONPATH` variable to your virtual environment source file and set it to be the path to where our software was installed.
 Run

 ```bash
 echo 'export PYTHONPATH=$PATH:~/Documents/Psych209/pdpyflow' >> ~/Environments/pdpyflow_env/bin/activate